robeady/yamplayer/README.md

 ### Installation

 1. Clone the repo with its submodules: `git clone --recurse-submodules https://github.com/robeady/yamplayer.git`
 2. Change to the app directory: `cd app`
 3. Install dependencies: `yarn install --frozen-lockfile`
-4. Create a database: `create_db.cmd` will use the mariadb docker image to do this.
+4. Create a database: `scripts/create_db.cmd` will use the mariadb docker image to do this.

 ### Running locally

 1. Ensure docker is running
-2. Start the database: `docker start yamplayerdb`
+2. Start the database: `scripts/start_db.cmd`
 3. `yarn start`

    This starts 3 things concurrently:

    1. The backend, using ts-node-dev for automatic reloading
    2. An electron app, which pulls from:
    3. A webpack server, which compiles the frontend bundle in hot-reload mode.
 Typescript compilation occurs in the background.

    Press ctrl-c or close the electron window to exit and it should clean up all the processes.

+### Resetting the database

+Docker will preserve your database between runs of `scripts/start_db.cmd`.
+To clear the database by deleting the container and its volumes run `scripts/reset_db.cmd` then `scripts/create_db.cmd` to restart it.

 ### Running tests